IBM-ICP-CoC/coc-truck.temp-mon/README.md

 ```

-3. Log into docker (hub) with yoru credentials.
+3. Log into docker (hub) with your credentials.
 This is required to push the signed container image to the hub.

 ```shell
 docker login